thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

  - A lower constraint on deflection at the first operating point (Deflect_1) prevents Search from generating negative values for force and deflection at point 1.
  - Constraints on Spring_Index insure that designs produced by the software are within the range of manufacturability.
- Consult your manufacturer regarding capabilities and costs.
+For custom springs, consult your manufacturer regarding capabilities and costs.
  - disabling the lower (MIN) constraint on factor of safety at solid (FS_Solid MIN) allows Search to return a design that would "set" (not return to the original free length if fully deflected) and declare it as "feasible".